-(2) Where noted, credited service is the same as actual service.
+(2) Where noted, credited service is the same as actual service through February 28, 2009.

 (3) The values of the pension benefits reported above are the present value of benefits expected to be paid in the future.
 The actuarial assumptions used to determine these values are the same as are used in the Company's financial statements, except that the assumed retirement age for purposes of this table is the earliest unreduced retirement age as defined in the relevant plan.
-Present values are determined as of the Company's measurement date for pension purposes (December 31, 2012).
-(Reference is made to Note 4 of the Notes to Consolidated Financial Statements in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2012, for a discussion of these assumptions.)
+Present values are determined as of the Company's measurement date for pension purposes (December 31, 2013).
+(Reference is made to Note 4 of the Notes to

+Consolidated Financial Statements in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2013 for a discussion of these assumptions.)
 Each amount assumes that the form of payment will be a single life annuity.

-(4) As a non-U.S. employee, Mr. Halftermeyer does not participate in the U.S. PensionPlus Plan, the Supplemental Executive Retirement Plan, or the Qualified Supplemental Retirement Plan.
+(4) As a non-U.S. employee, Mr. Halftermeyer does not participate in the U.S. PensionPlus Plan, the Supplemental Executive Retirement Plan or the Qualified Supplemental Retirement Plan.
 Instead, as Mr. Halftermeyer is a French citizen working for a company affiliate in Switzerland, the Company is required by Swiss law to maintain a private pension for his benefit.
 The private pension is purchased through an insurance company.
 The Company's Swiss subsidiary is required to make defined premium contributions.
-The premium paid by the Company in 2012 was CHF 6,678, or \$7,137 using the conversion rate of 1.0688 U.S. dollars per Swiss franc, which is the rate used by the Company in its 2012 Consolidated Statements of Income and Retained Earnings.
+The premium paid by the Company in 2013 was CHF 6,713, or \$7,256 using the conversion rate of 1.0809 U.S. dollars per Swiss franc, which is the rate used by the Company in its 2013 Consolidated Statements of Income and Retained Earnings.
 The policy was first purchased in 2007.
-The present value of the accumulated benefit is set forth in the table above (and has been translated into U.S. dollars at the rate of 1.0926 U.S. dollars per Swiss Franc, which was the applicable conversion rate as of December 31, 2012).
+The present value of the accumulated benefit is set forth in the table above (and has been translated into U.S. dollars at the rate of 1.198 U.S. dollars per Swiss Franc, which was the applicable conversion rate as of December 31, 2013).
 In addition, Mr. Halftermeyer continues to participate in a French state-mandated social scheme as an expatriate.
-The Company contributes both the employee's share of the legally required contribution under this scheme.
-In early 2012, the Company paid 78,680 euros, or \$101,376 using the conversion rate of 1.2877 U.S. dollars per euro, which is the rate used by the Company in its 2012 Consolidated Statements of Income and Retained Earnings.
-This contribution covered the period from October 2011 through September 2012.
-Of this amount, \$33,208 was the employee's required contribution, which the Company assumed as part of the international assignment.
+The Company contributes both the employer's and employee's share of the legally required contribution under this scheme.
+In early 2013, the Company paid €83,404, or \$101,952 using the conversion rate of 1.3303 U.S. dollars per euro, which is the rate used by the Company in its 2013 Consolidated Statements of Income and Retained Earnings.
+This contribution covered the period from October 2012 through September 2013.
+Of this amount, \$37,024 was the employee's required contribution, which the Company assumed as part of the international assignment.